ravi08371/Notes/reactInterviewQuestions.md

 ```

-<p>6-- useMemo: This hook returns a memoized value.
+<p>6-- useMemo: This hook returns a memoized value.It is called inside a function component and takes a function and an array of dependencies as arguments.
+It returns the result of the function, but it only re-runs the function if one of the dependencies has changed.
 It is useful when you want to optimize the performance of a component by avoiding unnecessary calculations.</p>
+<p>useMemo is particularly useful when you have components that are expensive to render, such as those that perform a lot of calculations or those that render large lists of data.
+It can help improve the performance of your application by avoiding unnecessary calculations and re-renders.</p>